friendly-bits/geoip-shell/README.md

 ## **Pre-requisites**
 (if a pre-requisite is missing, the _-install.sh_ script will tell you which)
 - Linux.
-Tested on Debian-like systems and occasionally on OPENWRT (support for which is not yet complete), should work on any desktop/server distribution and possibly on some embedded distributions.
+Tested on Debian-like systems and on OPENWRT, should work on any desktop/server distribution and possibly on some other embedded distributions.
 - nftables - firewall management utility.
 Supports nftables 1.0.2 and higher (may work with earlier versions but I do not test with them).
 - standard utilities including tr, cut, sort, wc, awk, sed, grep, and logger which are included with every server/desktop linux distribution.
 For embedded, may require installing some packages if some of these utilities don't come by default.
 - `wget` or `curl` or `uclient-fetch` (OpenWRT-specific utility).